 As a Substance Abuse Motivational Speaker, Pastor, Peer Advocate, and Facilitator.
 Kim helps clients avoid relapse by understanding their triggers.
 Those people, places and things that can cause craving, as well as internal triggers like feelings, thoughts, or emotions.
 Kim also clients with identifying and building healthy relationships now that they’re clean and sober.

 Kim’s background includes extensive experience as a motivational speaker and work in faith-based organizations helping youth and adults alike.
-She says she is motivated by giving back to the community, understanding, and not judging who she comes into contact with.
+He says he is motivated by giving back to the community, understanding, and not judging who she comes into contact with.
 Kim’s favorite quote is by Dr. Raymond Johnson: “The respect given to others rebounds to the giver to deny the scared in the Other is to deny it in oneself.”

 Caty graduated from Indiana University Bloomington in 2015 with a Bachelor of Arts in Psychology and minors in Counseling and History.
 Throughout her undergrad, she worked at the local CASA program, supporting volunteers advocating for children who had experienced abuse and neglect.
 Caty worked for seven years at a community mental health center (CMHC), partnering with children, adults, and families.